ianandersonlol/iReply/readme.md

 - `send_imessage(to, message)`: Sends the generated response to the specified iMessage handle ID.
 - `main()`: Combines the above functions to read the latest iMessage, generate a response, and send it back to the sender.

 **Note**: The script is designed to run on macOS, as it uses the iMessage app and system-specific libraries.
 The generated response is signed with "BinkyBonky" to indicate that it's from the AI bot and not the user.
+Also it has no context of your conversation... so expect hilarity.